 A co-op experience is available for students willing to extend their major to five years in order to graduate with substantial engineering experience compared to peers.
 This extra year allows for alternating semesters between classes and working for a company, resulting in one full year of engineering experience upon graduation.
 Students are not required to pay tuition during co-op semesters, and may live on campus and participate in extra-curricular activities.
 The co-op experience allows students to take on larger, long-term projects, and increases employability upon graduation.

 Internships allow upper year students to gain work experience during a semester or over the summer by completing tasks and projects under the supervision of a company mentor.
-Internships are arranged by students, with support from engineering faculty and Elizabethtown’s Office of Career Services.
+Internships are arranged by students, with support from engineering faculty and Elizabethtown’s Office of Career Development Center.
 Internships also help students determine what type of engineering, and what type of company, they would most enjoy.
 Many of our students have even received employment offers from their internship experiences.

 It’s possible to study abroad with an Engineering major at Elizabethtown College!
 We believe that the opportunity to explore and study other cultures should be available to all students.
 To ensure this possibility, we've partnered with our on campus study abroad office to offer four programs that fit into the four-year plan for our Engineering majors: